 An electron beam is a stream of electrons accelerated to high velocities within a vacuum.
-The process begins with an electron source, typically a filament (cathode), which is heated to produce electrons via thermionic emission.
-By applying a high voltage between this cathode and an anode, an electric field is established.
-This field accelerates the electrons, forming them into a focused beam that can be directed for various applications.
+The process typically begins with an electron source, such as a heated filament (cathode), which generates electrons via thermionic emission.
+A high-voltage power supply creates a strong electric field between the cathode and anode, accelerating these electrons toward a target.
+Precision control of this acceleration voltage is critical for generating a stable beam used in microscopy, lithography, and welding applications.

 - Electron beams are used in the following ways: